keep thinking up brilliant ideas.

-The Wolfson £250,000 prize (2017) is a wrong-headed, misguided attempt to help: it simply concentrates on ideas to shift the road funding around - it really must instead promote ideas to mix new or better roads with revolutionary ideas to improve the way the roads are actually used, remove bottlenecks without political or funding delays based purely upion the criteria "is there a traffic jam?
+The Wolfson £250,000 prize (2017) is a wrong-headed, misguided attempt to help: it simply concentrates on ideas to shift the road funding around - it really must instead promote ideas to mix new or better roads with revolutionary ideas to improve the way the roads are actually used, remove bottlenecks without political or funding delays based purely upon the criteria "is there a traffic jam?
 Then we must resolve it"

 Prove me wrong someone, please?

 I can't help thinking advertisers are

 missing a trick here: why not have a "back of taxi" radio

 station that people in the backs of taxis would have to listen to,

 You simply pay the taxi drivers to have a radio in the back tuned